Hedy Lamarr: Marriages and children

 Following her sixth and final divorce in 1965, Lamarr remained unmarried for the last 35 years of her life.

-Throughout her life, Lamarr claimed that her first son was not biologically related and adopted during her marriage to Gene Markey.
-However, years later, her son found documentation that he was the out-of-wedlock son of Lamarr and actor John Loder, whom she later married as her third husband.
+Throughout her life, Lamarr claimed that her first son, James Lamarr Loder, was not biologically related to her and was adopted during her marriage to Gene Markey.
+Years later, her son found documentation that he was the out-of-wedlock son of Lamarr and actor John Loder, whom she later married as her third husband.
+However, a later DNA test proved him not to be biologically related to either, as documented in Bombshell: The Hedy Lamarr Story.